zac-heisey/zac-heisey.github.io/_lessons/lookin-good-with-css.md

 **Width and Height**

-The `width` and `height` properties are applied to an element in our markup to explicitly declare the element’s size.
-These declarations will override the element’s default block or inline width and height values, and define the actual size of the content in our markup (text, images, etc.).
+The `width` and `height` properties are applied to an element in our markup to explicitly declare the element's size.
+These declarations will override the element's default block or inline width and height values, and define the actual size of the content in our markup (text, images, etc.).

-We set the value of an element’s `width` and `height` properties in either absolute (pixels, points, centimeters, millimeters, inches, etc.) or relative (rem/em units, percentages) length units.
-You’ll probably see pixels, rems/ems, and percentages used most often.
+We set the value of an element's `width` and `height` properties in either absolute (pixels, points, centimeters, millimeters, inches, etc.) or relative (rem/em units, percentages) length units.
+You'll probably see pixels, rems/ems, and percentages used most often.

 For example, if we had the following CSS:

 ![](https://cdn-images-1.medium.com/max/1600/1*0rpZMh1cEmw8A4qS92lEig.png)

-We’d see something like this rendered in the browser:
+We'd see something like this rendered in the browser:

 ![](https://cdn-images-1.medium.com/max/2400/1*RGWsXnam5s6WezPiKbhAcg.png)The blue box has a height of 200 pixels and takes up 50% of the available width

 **Margin, Border, Padding**

 Spacing outside, inside, and between given elements can be declared with the `margin`, `border`, and `padding` properties.
 The `margin` property creates space around a given element, while the `padding` property creates space inside an element.
-The `border` property defines the outer edge of an element’s content and padding, and can be have a specified width, color, style, etc.
+The `border` property defines the outer edge of an element's content and padding, and can be have a specified width, color, style, etc.

 Each of these properties can be set independently of each other, and can also be declared on one, some, or all sides of an element.
 Additionally, depending on the property and value, shorthand declarations can sometimes be used to add margin, border, or padding to an element: